yacineb/nodejs-templates/README.md

 The multi-stage build allows using multiple FROM commands in the same Dockerfile.
 The last FROM command produces the final Docker image, all other images are intermediate images (no final Docker image is produced, but all layers are cached).

 In the example is used 4 stages:
-- Base image stage (node:alpine + tini)
+- Base image (node:alpine + tini)
-- Build stage
+- Build
-- Test stage
+- Test
-- Release stage
+- Release

 ### Memory & CPU